IMSY-DKFZ/simpa/README.md

 Please make sure that you have included unit tests for your code and that all previous tests still run through.

-There is a regular SIMPA status meeting at 10:00 CET/CEST and you are very welcome to participate and raise any issues or suggest new features.
+There is a regular SIMPA status meeting every Friday on even calendar weeks at 10:00 CET/CEST and you are very welcome to participate and raise any issues or suggest new features.
 You can join the meeting using the following link:

 https://meet.google.com/rze-bxej-cvj